“Sister Christian” Lyrics Meaning (Night Ranger)

 You know those boys don’t want to play no more with you, it’s true

-These lines hint that childhood is ending fast.
+Childhood is ending fast.

 The boys who once treated her like an equal are now looking for something more serious or even sexual.